Searching

 Using Special Characters in Search

-Fuzzy search operator i.e., tilde ~ operator cannot be used directly or using an escape character.
-The search term with characte~r can be enclosed in double-quotes for search.
+• The fuzzy search operator ~ cannot be used directly or with an escape character; enclose the term in double quotes for search.

 Sample Search Queries